sethyuan/fgen/README.md

 ### generator.generate(key, to, callback)

 Generates a single file. `key` corresponds to templates' path, e.g. *lib/__name__.js*, `to` is where you want to generate the file to.
+Currently, string and writable stream types of `to` are supported.
 Once file generation is complete, `callback` is called with the first argument being `err` if any.

-File names with double underscore like `__name__.js` will be substituted for the corresponding values in the context object.
+File names with double underscores like `__name__.js` will be substituted for the corresponding values in the context object.

 ### generator.generateAll(to, callback)

-Like [`generator.generate`](#generatorgeneratekey-to-callback) but generates all the files and folder structure.
+Like [`generator.generate`](#generatorgeneratekey-to-callback) but generates all the files and folder structures.
+Unlike [`generator.generate`](#generatorgeneratekey-to-callback), `to` can only be a string representing a folder to where file generation ocurrs.

 ## License